vanniktech/gradle-android-apk-size-plugin/README.md

 Configurable flags:
 - `maxApkSize`: Set the max APK size in Kb.
 Greater than specified size will fail the build.
 Default is -1.
 - `teamcity` : Enable teamcity statistics ready log output.
+Default is true if run on teamcity otherwise default is false.

 ## Teamcity